codeforamerica/summer-ebt-surveyjs-demo/README.md

 ## Build

-Run 'npm install' to load the package dependencies.
+Run `npm install` to load the package dependencies.

 Then run `ng build` to build the project.

 ## Development server

+1. Set up local environment variables.
+Run `cp src/environments/environment.template src/environments/environment.ts` and `cp src/environments/environment.template src/environments/environment.development.ts`.
+If you don't want to use Mixpanel for analytics, there is nothing else you need to do since it's disabled by default.
+If you want to configure Mixpanel, read the [Third-party integrations section](#third-party-integrations).
-Run `ng serve` for a dev server.
+2. Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding